LaboraTORIbio/breast_cancer_classifier/README.md

 # Project Details

 The **Breast Ultrasound Images Dataset** comprises **ultrasound images** and their associated **mask images**.
 These are binary or multi-class images that indicates which pixels in the original image correspond to a specific region or structure (e.g. a tumor region), and can be used for segmentation tasks&mdash;the delineation of important regions (e.g. tumors) in unseen data.
-Masks can also aid the classification of images into different classes by making the algorithm focus on certain regions.
+Masks can also aid the classification of images into different classes by making the algorithm focus on specific regions of interest.

 <p align="center">
   <img src="https://ars.els-cdn.com/content/image/1-s2.0-S2352340919312181-gr4.jpg" />
 </p>

-After **exploratory data analysis (EDA)**, I observed that some ultrasound images in the Breast Ultrasound Images Dataset had more that one mask image associated (see the [Project Notebook](https://github.com/LaboraTORIbio/breast_cancer_classifier/blob/main/project_notebook.ipynb)).
-Deciding which masks are more appropriate requires specialized field knowledge.
+After **exploratory data analysis (EDA)**, I observed that some ultrasound images in the Breast Ultrasound Images Dataset had more that one associated mask image (see the [Project Notebook](https://github.com/LaboraTORIbio/breast_cancer_classifier/blob/main/project_notebook.ipynb)).
+Deciding which mask is the most appropriate in these cases requires specialized field knowledge.
 Moreover, the computation of **average images** showed that images within each class are highly heterogenous, possibly difficulting the identification of differentiating features between classes.

 ![](imgs/avg_img.png)

-Considering everything, I decided to subset only **ultrasound images to train a classical classification model to explore the capacity of a Deep Learning model in learning features of normal, benign and malignant samples without the help of masks**.
+Considering everything, I decided to subset only **ultrasound images to train a traditional classification model, to explore the capacity of Deep Learning models in learning features of normal, benign and malignant samples without the help of segmentation masks**.

 The dataset also had a **mild class imbalance**, with more examples of the class 'benign' compared to 'malignant' and 'normal' (an approximate ratio of 50/25/20), which could lead to a biased learning towards the 'benign' class.
 By training a **simple CNN from scratch**, I observed that **data augmentation** (random flip, rotation and zoom) did not improve model accuracy, which was in fact lower compared to the non-augmented dataset (see the [Project Notebook](https://github.com/LaboraTORIbio/breast_cancer_classifier/blob/main/project_notebook.ipynb)).
-These might introduce modifications to the images that make the model learn features that are not generalizable, as well as exacerbate the effects of class imbalance.
+In this case, data augmentation could introduce alterations to the images that cause the model to learn non-generalizable features, potentially worsening its performance.
+It may also worsen the effects of class imbalance.
 Thus, I proceeded model training with the original dataset.

 Then, I trained a **CNN** for image classification through **transfer learning**, using class weights to mitigate class imbalance.
 For the base model, I used the convolution layers of the [ResNet50](https://keras.io/api/applications/resnet/) architecture.
-During a **first round of training**, I freezed the base model to prevent updating the weights of ResNet50, and trained a Neural Network of fully connected dense layers, tuning hyperparameters such as the number of dense layers, the size of these layers, dropout for regularization and the learning rate.
-After selecting the best-performing hyperparameters, I **fine-tuned** the model by performing a second round of training, unfreezing the outermost convolution layers of ResNet50 to update its weights with the training data.
+During a **first round of training**, I freezed the base model to prevent updating the weights of ResNet50, and trained a Neural Network of fully connected dense layers, tuning hyperparameters such as the number of dense layers, the size of these layers, dropout for regularization and learning rate.
+After selecting the best-performing hyperparameters, I **fine-tuned the model** by performing a second round of training, unfreezing the outermost convolution layers of ResNet50 to update its weights with the training data.
 This fine-tuning step increased prediction accuracy on the validation dataset, although in the expense of overfitting.

 Finally, the fine-tuned final model showed an **85% accuracy on the test dataset** (see the [Project Notebook](https://github.com/LaboraTORIbio/breast_cancer_classifier/blob/main/project_notebook.ipynb)).
-Precision and recall indicate that the model performs well in differentiating normal from abnormal breast tissue, but performs worse when discerning between benign and malignant cases, with a bias towards benign, probably due to the class imbalance.
+Precision and recall indicate that the model performs well in differentiating between normal and abnormal breast tissue, but performs worse when discerning between benign and malignant cases, showing a bias towards benign predictions, probably due to the class imbalance.

 ![](imgs/metrics.png)

-In conclusion, these results highlight the power of CNNs to learn features that differentiate highly similar images from different classes, even without the help of masks.
+In conclusion, these results highlight the power of CNNs to learn features that differentiate highly similar images belonging to different classes, even without the help of segmentation masks.

 # Future Directions

-The classical CNN model could be improved by testing different data augmentation techniques, such as brightness changes, or by only augmenting unrepresented classes like 'malignant'.
-Also, although the fine-tuned model performed the best in terms of validation accuracy, it also overfitted.
-It could therefore be interesting to further test the performance of the model prior to fine-tuning (without updated weights in the outer convolution layers).
+The traditional CNN model could be improved by testing different data augmentation techniques, such as brightness changes, or by only augmenting unrepresented classes such as 'malignant'.
+Also, although the fine-tuned model performed the best in terms of validation accuracy, it also overfitted substantially.
+It could therefore be interesting to further test the performance of the model before fine-tuning (without updated weights in the outer convolution layers).
 Moreover, setting a seed for model training would ensure reproducibility of results.

 Finally, a classification model could be trained using the mask images.
 This would theoretically improve classification accuracy significantly, by indicating the algorithm which features of the image are important for tumor diagnosis.